sighupio/fury-kubernetes-aws/README.md

 ### checkpoint

-verify that machies are reachable by ansible run `ansible all -m ping` while in the _ansible_ folder
+verify that the machines are reachable by ansible run `ansible all -m ping` while in the _ansible_ folder

 ---